What is Herd Immunity?

 In 1933 Dr AW Hedrich put forward a theory based on his observations of the community that he had lived in for the previous 30 years.
 He noted that if 68% of the community caught measles by natural infection, the other 32% of the community appeared to be protected and did not catch the measles.
 This theory was called “Herd Immunity” and that is all it is, a theory.
 It was made before there were any vaccines for measles, based on the population catching the wild measles virus, not on a population being injected with the measles vaccine virus and it has never been proven since in either an unvaccinated or vaccinated population.

-It is known that measles, mumps, rubella and varicella zoster virus (VZV/chickenpox) infections are regarded as typical diseases of childhood and that they are normally clinically mild and result in lifelong immunity (link).
+Measles, mumps, rubella and chickenpox (varicella zoster virus-VZV) were regarded as typical infections of childhood until very recently, they are normally clinically mild and result in lifelong immunity (link).
 It is also known that the immunity conferred by vaccines is of short and unknown duration.
 So this is creating a problem because the more children that do not catch these diseases in childhood the more adults who are likely to catch them later on in life when any immunity they may have had wears off; and while these diseases are mild in children they are not in adults.
 Indeed mumps in adult males can cause sterility.

 Hedrich, A. W. “MONTHLY ESTIMATES OF THE CHILD POPULATION ‘SUSCEPTIBLE’ TO MEASLES, 1900-1931, BALTIMORE, MD.”
 American Journal of Epidemiology 17.3 (1933): 613-636.